JonMS95/C_Arg_Parse/README.md

 * Setting associated character, long name, and details to the target option
 * Setting minimum, maximum and default values for the target option
 * Error handling
-* Parsing and displaying the variables on command-line
+* Parsing and displaying the variables on command line

 ## Prerequisites <a id="prerequisites"></a> 🧱
 By now, the application has only been tested in POSIX-compliant Linux distros.
-In these, many of the dependencies dependencies below may already come installed in the SO.
+In these, many of the dependencies below may already come installed in the OS.
 In the following list, the minimum versions required (if any) by the library are listed.

 | Dependency                   | Purpose                                 | Minimum version |